-This blog is not written or endorsed by any funding organisation, and all information is subject to change.
-Always use the information available from the organisation itself in the event of conflicting information.
+This blog is not written or endorsed by any funding organization, and all information is subject to change.
+Always use the information available from the organization itself in the event of conflicting information.

-	If you are a served in active duty in the U.S. military and were discharged for any reason other than dishonourable, you may be eligible for V.A health benefits.
+If you served in active duty in the U.S. military and were discharged for any reason other than dishonourable you may be eligible for Veteran's Affairs health benefits.
 Veterans of the National Guard or Reserves may also be eligible if they were called to active duty by a federal order.
 Click here for more information on eligibility.
 To determine which health benefits you qualify for, use the VA health benefits explorer, available here.

 You can apply for a benefit card via mail, in person, over the phone or online.
 Click here for more information on how to apply for VA benefits.

 The VA has the largest system of care for spinal cord injuries and disorders (SCI/D) in the United States.
 There are 24 SCI/D centers in the country, which provide care specifically for people with SCI.
 Each Center has highly trained and experienced providers including doctors, nurses, social workers, therapists, psychologists, and others who can deal with the unique problems that can affect people with a spinal cord injury or disorder.
 Centers also have ATPs and Rehabilitation Engineers qualified to ensure that you are provided the care that you need, and are prescribed the equipment that is best for you.
 A list of the SCI/D Centers can be found here.

 Braze Mobility products are being used by numerous Veterans throughout the country, and have been funded by the VA.